Batavian Republic: Coup d'état of the moderates

 Meanwhile, the 22 Floréal coup in France undermined Delacroix, because it inspired more sympathy by French foreign minister Charles Maurice de Talleyrand-Périgord for the Dutch opposition members who demanded the ambassador's recall.
 At the same time, Daendels became disaffected with the regime he had helped put into power because of the depredations of the purging commissions.
 (Note: He also travelled secretly to Paris to obtain permission for the coming coup.)
 His French colleague General Barthélemy Catherine Joubert was displeased with the radicals because of conflicts about the co-dominion of Flushing.
 Finally, the newly appointed Agenten were disturbed about the inefficiency of the Uitvoerend Bewind.
 All these disaffections came together with the coup on 12 June 1798, of that recidivist, General Daendels, in which he disturbed a dinner party of Delacroix and three members of the Uitvoerend Bewind, violating the diplomatic immunity of the ambassador by putting pistols to his chest.
 The members of the Representative Assembly were arrested in session.
 (Note: Vreede and Fijnje temporarily evaded arrest by jumping from a window, but their colleague Stefanus Jacobus van Langen was badly roughed up by the putschists.)

 The fall of the Vreede-Fijnje Bewind opened the way for the actual implementation of the new constitution.
-The "Interim Directory" that now came to power (consisting of a few of the dissenting Agenten) made haste with organizing elections for the Representative Assembly that convened on 31 July.
+The "Interim Directory" that now came to power (consisting of a few of the dissenting Agenten) made haste with organising elections for the Representative Assembly that convened on 31 July.
 By the middle of August a new Uitvoerend Bewind had been appointed and the Agenten who had been behind the coup, resumed their original positions.
 This new regime now started to implement the policies that their radical predecessors had written into the constitution.
 The coup of June therefore was not a reactionary revolution, but only brought about a change in personnel.
 Soon most of the people that were arrested at both the January and June coups were released in the spirit of reconciliation that the new regime advocated.
 The make-up of the Representative Assembly closely resembled that of the second National Assembly of 1797.